geudde/attic-chest/pages/02.season-1/12.meeting-12/08.attic-chest/docs.md

 Sink in oblivion’s silent stream
 But buoyed by you still let it ride
 And stem secure the fatal tide
-And then when Summer shall decay
+And then when summer shall decay
-And richer Autumn fade away
+And richer autumn fade away
-And Winter o’er the year shall reign
+And winter o’er the year shall reign
 Then shall my hopes revive again
-Yes I will hail his Icy brow
+Yes I will hail his icy brow
 Will welcome frost will welcome snow
 Adieu, may you till then enjoy
-The cup unmixed of Health and Joy.
+The cup unmixed of health and joy.